cerner/ccl-testing/RELEASING.md

 * Commit the changes to a new branch and merge to master.

 * Perform `mvn nexus-staging:release -Pstage -DstagingRepositoryId=REPO` on the tag.
-    * The deploy command only staged the release in [sonotype][sonotype].
+    * The deploy command only staged the release in [sonatype][sonatype].
 This command pushes them to maven central.
-    * Determine REPO by finding the components on [sonotype][sonotype].
+    * Determine REPO by finding the components on [sonatype][sonatype].
 Most recently it was `Releases`.
     * NOTE: This command currently fails on the reactor pom, but all of the components do get released.

 * Generate the maven site for the release tag and deploy it.